West African Peanut Stew

 - *Not included

-Add the quinoa, 1¼ cup (2 ½ cups) water, and a pinch of salt to a small saucepan over high heat.
-Bring to a boil, reduce heat, cover, and simmer until the water is absorbed, about 15 to 17 minutes.
+Add quinoa, 1¼ cups water, and a pinch of salt to a small saucepan over high heat.
+Bring to a boil, cover, reduce heat to low, and cook until the spirals burst and water is absorbed, 15 to 17 minutes.
+(4-serving meal: use 2½ cups water)

-Add the vegetable broth concentrate, 2 cups (4 cups) water, ¼ tsp (½ tsp) salt, and a pinch of pepper to the garlic, ginger, and onion mixture.
-Bring to a boil, reduce heat, and simmer for 3 to 5 minutes.
+Add vegetable broth concentrate, 2 cups water, ¼ tsp salt, and a pinch of pepper to the large pot with the aromatics.
+Bring to a boil, reduce heat to low, and simmer 3 to 5 minutes.
+(4-serving meal: use 4 cups water, ½ tsp salt)

-Add the peanut butter, Sriracha, and just ½ cup (1 cup) of the tomatoes to the soup and stir well.
-Add the sliced Swiss chard leaves and stems and cook until soup is slightly thickened, and the Swiss chard has wilted, about 4 to 5 minutes.
+Add peanut butter, Sriracha, and just ½ cup crushed tomatoes to the soup, and stir.
+Add Swiss chard leaves and stems and cook until the soup is slightly thickened and the chard has wilted, 4 to 5 minutes.
+(4-serving meal: use 1 cup tomatoes) TIPS: Use less Sriracha if you prefer less heat.
+Save the remaining tomatoes for your own use.

 Divide the West African peanut stew between large bowls.
 Top with quinoa and sprinkle with peanuts.
-Enjoy!
+Tuck in!